 As a Magnet hospital, Tampa General Hospital recognizes the importance of nursing research and encourages the conduct and utilization of research in all areas of nursing.
 Nurses have the opportunity to participate in any aspect of nursing research from data collection to serving as a principal investigator.
 In addition to our dedicated Nurse Specialist for Nursing Research we have strong collaborative relationships with nursing faculty from various universities and our Office of Clinical Research.
 Research conducted by our nursing staff has been recognized at the local, national and international levels through presentations and publications.

-Approval Process for Nursing Research
+Approval Process for Research

 As part of the approval process, all members of the research team are required to be credentialed for research.
 A TGH application will also need to completed as well as an updated CV(first page needs to be signed and dated) for the PI.
 Refer to the "Credentialing Page” for further instructions.

 Advanced Nurse Specialist Research